 During the seed stage, investors should be motivated primarily by their belief in you.
-However, as the company grows and moves into the growth stage, agreement among the investors becomes more crucial.
+However, as the startup grows and moves into the growth stage, agreement among the investors becomes more crucial.
 You will face more extensive evaluations than in the seed and Series A rounds, and you will need to rely on your strong performance metrics to sell your high-growth story.

 The partner in the growth fund is your customer

 Before advertising a sale to a typical customer, always ask “How can I help my customer win?”
 By providing information and stats to support your initial enthusiasm.